 Deferred tax assets and liabilities are recognized for deferred tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using the enacted or substantively enacted tax rates expected to apply when the asset is realized, or the liability settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that substantive enactment occurs.
 A deferred tax asset is recognized to the extent that it is probable that future taxable profits will be available against which the asset can be utilized.
-To the extent that the Company does not consider it probable that a deferred tax asset is reduced.
+To the extent that the Company does not consider it probable that a deferred tax asset will be recovered, the deferred tax asset is reduced.